 Our team of legal professionals offers comprehensive support throughout the FDI process.
 This includes developing entry strategies and obtaining necessary approvals under both the Automatic and Government Routes.
 Our services cover a wide range of areas, including deal structuring, fulfillment of reporting requirements, and resolution of legal disputes.

 The Automatic Route allows investments without prior approval, while the Government Route requires permission from relevant ministries.
-Sectors like defence and multi-brand retail fall under the latter.
+Sectors like defence beyond 74% and multi-brand retail fall under the latter.

 Yes, 100% ownership is allowed in several sectors, such as IT, renewable energy, and manufacturing, under the Automatic Route, subject to compliance with Indian laws.